BrickEater/landing-page/README.md

 A landing page to practice front end web design

+24/10/2022 - Before I forget, I used Lorem Ipsum in my code today to generate placeholder text and it's fucking cool.
+I finally feel like I'm getting somewhere with this stuff.
+Learning the structure has made me feel like I am actually doing something.
+It's probably because you can see the results after making it.
+Well...
+It also feels like you should build the structure of a house before you put the plumbing and wiring in.

 23/10/2022 - I started over with the CSS structure.
 After watching a beginners guide for grid I have a better understanding on what I need to do.
 It actually feels really good and I think this will go much faster if I exclusively use grid instead of grid and flexbox combined.

 21/10/2022 - I tried using the grid display but I'm getting an error that makes it seem the browser doesn't even recognize the code.
 I know it understands 'display:grid' but it didn't like the grid structure I made.